northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 ##### Increase security

+1. Has the potential to enable more compartmentalization;
-1. The first two benefits could lead us to enforce the usage of [trusted converters](http://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), e.g. from untrusted to trusted domains;
+  - The first two benefits could lead us to enforce the usage of [trusted converters](http://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), e.g. from untrusted to trusted domains;
+  - Encourage more network segmentation: run more _lean and slim_ FirewallVM, ProxyVM, TorVM, NetVM, etc.
+    - **Bonus point!** We can mitigate an hypothetic chained TCP/IP stack exploit [#806](https://github.com/QubesOS/qubes-issues/issues/806) by making use of a different TCP/IP stack codebase (BSD).
+This reduces the chance for a single zero-day to cascade from the NetVM to FirewallVM to any AppVM (inbound) and from an untrustedVM to the FirewallVM and back to any AppVM (local).
+More detail in the next post.
+  - Encourage more device domains;
+     - Hardware can be dedicated via PCI passthrough and handled by a fit-for-purpose unikernel (and safely isolated with IOMMU).
+See this [list of rump components](/misc/rump-make_describe-2015-10.txt), e.g. BlueTooth, audio, SMB, USB.

 2. The approach values minimalism over -featurism-.
-This mainly translate in making exploitation harder and probably less management;
+This mainly translate in making exploitation harder (but really nothing to get too excited about) and probably less management;
   - Not much to play with, e.g. there's no shell;
   - Not much to gain persistence with, e.g. mostly read-only.

-3. It has the potential to provide even more network operations opportunities: lean and slim FirewallVM, ProxyVM and NetVM.
-  - **Bonus point!** We can mitigate an hypothetic chained TCP/IP stack exploit [#806](https://github.com/QubesOS/qubes-issues/issues/806) by making use of a different TCP/IP stack codebase (BSD).
-This would reduce the chance for a single zero-day to cascade from the NetVM to FirewallVM to any AppVM (inbound) and from an unpriviledgeVM to the FirewallVM and back to any AppVM (local).
-More detail in the next post.
-  - Hardware can be directly accessed via PCI passthrough (while being safely isolated using IOMMU/VT-d);

 #### Impacts on QubesOS

-Currently, to boot a Rumprun unikernel image we need to execute a few *special* steps: start paused, inject some configurations in XenStore, unpause.
-Fortunately, this part is managed by a very simple [shell script](https://github.com/rumpkernel/rumprun/blob/master/app-tools/rumprun) that can easily be audited and integrated in Qubes' toolstack.
-Even better, there's some discussion toremove it altogether and only rely on the hypervisor’s toolstack instead - like any other VM.
+Currently, to boot a Rumprun unikernel image we need to execute a few *special* steps: start paused, inject some config in XenStore, unpause.
+Fortunately, this part is managed by a very simple [shell script](https://github.com/rumpkernel/rumprun/blob/master/app-tools/rumprun) that can easily be audited and integrated to Qubes' toolstack.
+Even better, there's some discussion to remove it altogether and only rely on the hypervisor’s toolstack instead - like any other VM.

 The biggest impact is on the build side which would require the integration of the Rumprun repository which includes NetBSD's source (an additional 350MB) and implies trusting them for whatever domains we're building.
 This doesn't sound unrealistic.